link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 ### Network Namespace

-Each network namespace has its own set of network interfaces (virtual), IP addresses, firewall, routing tables...
+Each network namespace possesses its own independent set of network interfaces (which are virtual), IP addresses, firewall rules, routing tables, etc.

-Network namespace apply their settings to the processes inside.
+Network namespace settings apply to the processes running inside that namespace.
-Probably, they still rely on the host, their network messages are still processed by the host settings before going out of the machine.
+These virtual network stacks ultimately still rely on the host's physical network, and their network messages are processed by the host's network settings before exiting the machine.

 ```d2
 OS {